 Australian court hears final appeal by ex-Vatican treasurer Pell

-Australia's highest court began hearing the final bid on Wednesday by former Vatican treasurer George Pell to overturn his conviction for sexually assaulting two teenaged choirboys in the 1990s when he was archbishop of Melbourne.
+Lawyers for George Pell began a final bid on Wednesday to overturn the former Vatican treasurer's conviction for sexually abusing two choirboys, arguing in Australia's highest court that he could not have committed the offences.
 Cardinal Pell, 78, began serving a six-year prison sentence a year ago, becoming the highest ranking Catholic clergyman worldwide to be jailed for child sex offences.
-He was not expected to appear either in person or via videolink, in line with the justice system's protocols, throughout the two-day hearing in front of the High Court of Australia's seven justices.

-The High Court could throw out the case, acquit Pell, reject his appeal or send the case back to Victoria's Court of Appeal.
+Pell's lawyer highlighted testimony from the trial that he said would have made it impossible for Pell to have been alone in the priests' sacristy of St Patrick's Cathedral in Melbourne in his robes with two boys shortly after mass, where four of the offences occurred.
+"The evidence was all one way concerning what was an important aspect of protocol – the applicant would never be left alone while robed," Pell's lawyer, Bret Walker, told the court.

+Walker said Pell was always on the front steps of the church after mass for at least 10 minutes, which would have made it impossible for him to have been in the priests' sacristy in the timeframe shortly after mass when the offences occurred.
+"The crown case simply could not eliminate the grounds of reasonable doubt, because there was simply not the available time for it to occur," he told the court.

 If the court decides against throwing out the appeal and hears the full case, a judgment would likely be handed down in several months.

-The hearing began on Wednesday morning with arguments from Pell's legal team, based on two main points: that the Court of Appeal majority erred by shifting the onus of proof to the defence, and that they incorrectly concluded it was open to the trial jury to be satisfied beyond reasonable doubt that Pell was guilty.
-Pell's lawyer Bret Walker told the court that a key factor that made Pell's alleged offences implausible was that they took place after Sunday mass in a busy area of St Patrick's Cathedral in Melbourne, not in secretive or private settings, "unlike so many appalling historical sexual misconduct cases".
+VIDEO EVIDENCE

+Judges questioned Walker about whether the Court of Appeal had erred in watching videos from the trial, rather than relying only on transcripts.
+Walker said videos could have led the judges to focus too much on the credibility of the complainant and other witnesses rather than issues that could have raised doubt for the jury.

+"It gives rise to a real danger that the appellate court would enter into an out and out credibility assessment for itself, whereas the real question is ... was the jury in a position where it was open to find guilt beyond a reasonable doubt," he said.
+Judges also asked Walker whether it was right for the appeal court judges to have tried on the archbishop's robes to see if they could be parted as described by his victim at the trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)